The “pink drink” isn’t your only keto choice.

 An extra ristretto espresso shot is used in a flat white, making it bolder than a latte while going down smoother than a cappuccino.
 Sadly, a classic will cost you 17 grammes of carbohydrates for a large one.
 However, substitute whole milk for almond milk, and you’ll drop your net carb count to 7 grammes.

 Many of those ketogenic hacks also work well for keto drinks at Starbucks drink orders.
 With the following low-carb Starbucks menu choices and tweaks, keep you calm in ketosis.

 In-house-made iced Coffee from Starbucks is unsweetened and comes in standard or decaf.
 Despite having zero carbs and sugar to start with, when you order an iced coffee, the default choice is to have it sweetened with Classic (simple sugar syrup).
 Between 15g and 30g of net carbs will cost you the syrup alone.
-So ask for no Classic for a keto iced coffee, or use monk fruits or Stevia to sweeten it yourself.
+So ask for no Classic for a Keto iced coffee, or use monk fruits or Stevia to sweeten it yourself.

 Coffee from Cold Brew

 In a blender, Starbucks Frappuccinos combine milk, Coffee, ice, and various sugary syrups and powders to create milkshake-like beverages.
-They will then be topped with whipped cream and a slight drizzle.
+They will be topped with whipped cream and a slight drizzle.
 Because of all that sugar and milk, even the smallest Frappuccino will cost you 20g to 90g of carbs.

 Don’t despair if you’re concerned about giving up your regular Coffee runs to go low-carb.
-This guide has everything you want to order the best guilt-free, keto-friendly keto at Starbucks drinks.
+This guide has everything you want to order the best guilt-free, keto-friendly Keto at Starbucks drinks.
 You’ll need to tailor some for your keto diet, while you can order some drinks as-is right off the menu.